-So you're set to retire, but don't know what will happen to your healthcare.
-Can you really stand to lose your military healthcare benefits now that you're leaving and probably have a family to take care of?
-Fortunately, TRICARE offers plenty of options.
+So you're set to retire, but don't know what will happen to your health care.
+Can you really stand to lose your military health care benefits now that you're leaving and probably have a family to take care of?
+Fortunately, Tricare offers plenty of options.

-It sounds like a complicated process but we will attempt to explain what your eligibility is to the various TRICARE programs available for retirees and their families.
+It sounds like a complicated process, but we will attempt to explain what your eligibility is to the various Tricare programs available for retirees and their families.

-TRICARE Health Plans
+Tricare Health Plans

 - US Family Health Plan - Retirees and their families can purchase coverage under the US Family Health Plan.
-Unlike active duty members, they have to pay an annual enrollment fee and copays for treatment
+Unlike active-duty members, they have to pay an annual enrollment fee and copays for treatment.

-- MEDICARE - Medicare is Health Insurance for people 65 years of age and older, some people with disabilities under age 65, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant).
+- Medicare - Medicare is health insurance for people 65 years of age and older, some people with disabilities under age 65, and people with end-stage renal disease (permanent kidney failure requiring dialysis or a transplant).

-Medicare provides health insurance for Americans aged 65 and older who have worked and paid into the system.
+Medicare provides health insurance for Americans ages 65 and older who have worked and paid into the system.
 It also provides health insurance to younger people with disabilities.
 For more information, see our Medicare page.